-If you are a Windows for Workgroups user, Diagnostic software is available as an image file.
-When you use the appropriate facility within "Getting Started" to make your backup software, Diagnostics is two of the diskettes you create.
-The first diagnostic diskette called "For Emergency Use Diskette" can be used to install the diagnostic program on your hard disk drive.
+If you are a Windows 95 user, the PC Care diagnostic software is included in your factory installed software.
+You can use this software to troubleshoot your computer.
+If you are a Windows NT Workstation user, your factory installed software includes an Administrative Tools group in the Program Manager menu.
+This program group includes a Windows NT Diagnostics icon for launching the Diagnostic software.
+You can use this software to troubleshoot your computer.
+You also received a set of diagnostic diskettes.
+These diskettes can be used to troubleshoot your computer if you are unable to access the diagnostic software from Windows 95 or Windows NT Workstation.
+The first diagnostic diskette called "For Emergency Use" can be used to install the diagnostic program on your hard disk drive.
 Also, should your hard disk drive fail, you can boot directly from this diskette.
 The second diskette called "Vendor Ext.
-Tests" contains diagnostics for your specific computer (such as onboard network and onboard audio).
+Tests" contains diagnostics for your specific computer's components (such as onboard network and onboard audio.